energywebfoundation/origin-integration-example/packages/ui/README.md

 ### Environment configuration loading

 Origin SDK configuration loader will request the file at `/env-config.json` to retrieve application configuration, therefore it needs to be present in root directory of the frontend application.
+For local development `CopyWebpackPlugin` may be used.
+For production you want to overwrite `env-config.json` file, that you serve from the server.

 ```js
 plugins: [